tgirke/GEN242-2021/content/en/assignments/Projects/02_rnaseq_deg.md

 6. Clustering of gene expression profiles
 7. Gene set enrichment analysis

+## Challenge Projects

-## Challenge Project: Comparison of DEG analysis methods
+### 1. Comparison of DEG analysis methods

 + Run workflow from start to finish (steps 1-7) on RNA-Seq data set from Howard et al. (2013)
 + Challenge project tasks
-    + Each student compares at least 2 RNA-Seq DEG analysis methods (e.g. edgeR vs baySeq and DESeq2 vs limma/voom) and assesses the results as follows:
-        + Analyze the similarities and differences in the DEG lists obtained from the two methods
-        + Does it affect the results from the downstream gene set enrichment analysis?
-        + Plot the performance of the DEG methods in form of an ROC curve.
-The DEG set from the Howard et al., 2013 paper could be used as benchmark (true result).

     + Compare the DEG analysis method chosen for paper presentation with at least 1-2 additional methods (_e.g._ one student compares _edgeR_ _vs._ _baySeq_, and other student _DESeq2_ _vs._ _limma/voom_).
 Assess the results as follows:
     + Analyze the similarities and differences in the DEG lists obtained from the two methods using intersect matrices, venn diagrams and/or upset plots.
     + Assess the impact of the DEG method on the downstream gene set enrichment analysis?
     + Plot the performance of the DEG methods in form of ROC curves and/or record their AUC values.
 A consensus DEG set or the one from the Howard et al. (2013) paper could be used as a ‘pseudo’ ground truth result.

+### 2. Comparison of DEG analysis methods

++ Similar as above but with different combination of DEG methods and/or performance testing approach.

 ## References